THE CLOUD FOR APIS: 2022 IN REVIEW

 Introduction

-In 2022, APImetrics made over a billion API calls to more than 8,400 different API endpoints from 70 geographically diverse cloud data centers across AWS, Azure, Google, and IBM.
+In 2022, APIContext made over a billion API calls to more than 8,400 different API endpoints from 70 geographically diverse cloud data centers across AWS, Azure, Google, and IBM.
+This report builds on the work of our previous reports, the 2021 Cloud API Performance report can be found here.

-In this report, we build on the unique and ever-expanding API dataset generated by the APImetrics platform and API.expert portal to establish an unbiased, industry-wide baseline for API quality scoring.
+In this report, we build on the unique and ever-expanding API dataset generated by the APIContext platform to establish an unbiased, industry-wide baseline for API quality scoring.

-The report focuses on data from leading API services, including those from prominent corporate infrastructure providers, financial services institutions, social networks, and search engines.
+The APIContext Cloud API Performance report 2022 focuses on data from leading API services, including those from prominent corporate infrastructure providers, financial services institutions, social networks, and search engines.

 Five Key Findings for 2022

-- Overall, API availability improved, with six APIs achieving 99.99% service availability (compared with just two in 2021).
+• Overall, API performance & availability improved, with six APIs achieving 99.99% service availability (compared with just two in 2021).

 Summary